Add a new colour or a fresh finish to a room

 As with painting a ceiling, begin by cutting in around the edges of the room.
 This will include where the ceiling or coving meets the top of the wall, where the bottom of the wall meets the skirting board and around any windows and door frames.
 You may also have light switches, sockets, heaters and radiators you'll need to cut in around.

 Pour emulsion paint into the reservoir of the paint tray until it is approximately one-third full.
-Dip the roller sleeve into the paint, and spread evenly by rolling it firmly on the ribbed incline of the tray.
-To reduce splatters as you work, avoid overloading the sleeve with paint.
+Dip the roller sleeve into the paint and spread evenly by rolling it firmly on the ribbed incline of the tray.

 Work out from the edges by rolling paint in 1m wide ‘W’ patterns and go back over the W to fill in the open areas.
 The aim is to apply the paint evenly and always work from a 'wet' edge.
 The edges need to be blended in to stop a ridge of paint from forming.
 Use a light, even pressure when working with the roller.